TnTech-ECE/Spring2024-Base-Modular-Robot/README.md

 ### [Software](/Software)

- All software used and created is listed in this directory.
+ All software used and created is listed in the [Software](./Software) directory.
 For each subsystem, there are specific folders listed to find the necessary code.